-The CrowdEquity component will be developed under a web application framework scheme.
-The full-stack framework will utilize JAVA programming language, MYSQL database server and RESful web services on the server side and HTML5, CSS3 and Angular on the client side.
-The platform will be installed in a server machine, providing continuous access from and to the related IEPT components, as well as the DLT-based Transactive Platform component.
-The platform requires stable internet connection to maintain service at any given moment.
+The platform will be installed on a server machine, providing continuous access from and to the related IEPT components, as well as the DLT-based Transactive Platform component.
+The platform requires a stable internet connection to maintain service at any time.